Cryandie/game-flix/README.md

 - The `components` folder contains four subfolders for each component:
   - The `Header` (`header.tsx` and `header.css`) is a navbar that contains our `NavLink` and route components.
 The `Contact` component is called from here.
   - The `Main` component contains the main content (yes, really! 😆).
-We have the filtering logic for games in `GamesFilter`, and the fetching logic in `GamesFetch`.
+We have the filter logic for games in `GamesFilter`, and the fetch + sort + search logic in `GamesFetch`.
 Both of these are used in `Main/index.tsx`.
-  - The `utility` folder only contains a custom dropdown component for sorting data.
+  - The `utility` folder contains a custom dropdown component for sorting data by order and UseDebounce that prevents the API from being called on every keystroke and reduce the number of requests sent to the server (Used in the NameFilter: Search).

 ### Thank you for your time! 😊